aguerreroGITHUB/Json-to-SQL-Server/README.md

 - `EndopintPass`: Password for web service authentication.
 - `SqlDestinationString`: Connection string to the SQL Server database.
 - `TargetTable`: Name of the table in the database where the data will be loaded.
-- `Entity`: Specific data entity to request from the web service.
+- `Entity`: Http header example.
-- `ExecutionDate`: Execution date for delta data (if applicable).
+- `ExecutionDate`: Http header example.
-- `ModeDelta`: Boolean indicating whether to run in delta mode.
+- `ModeDelta`: Http header example.

 ## Usage
 1. Configure the project and user variables according to your environment and specific data needs.